 Jobin was registered with the SEC on January 6, 2010, is a 70.92% owned subsidiary of the Parent Company through EPI, and is primarily engaged in power business, including but not limited to power generation, power trading and supply to retail customers and end users.
 Jobin was acquired by EPI on September 11, 2015.
 On May 23, 2016, Jobin entered into the testing and commissioning phase for the 7.14 MW Sta.
 Rita Solar Power Project.
-On November 7, 2016, Jobin was granted by ERC a Provisional Authority to Operate to transition from testing and commissioning phase to actual production and operation phase for a period of six (6) months for its 7.14 MW Sta.
-Rita Solar Power Plant pending approval of Jobin's dedicated point to point limited facilities to connect to the transmission system.
-Jobin is currently implementing the additional 25.19 MW Solar PV Project Phase IIA of the Sta.
-Rita Solar Power Project based on the mono crystalline solar module in Pastolan Village, Subic Bay Freeport Zone (SBFZ).
+In November 2016, ERC granted Jobin a Provisional Authority to Operate (PAO) to transition from testing and commissioning phase to actual production and operation phase for a period of six (6) months for its 7.14 MW Sta.
+Rita Solar Power Project pending approval of Jobin's dedicated point to point limited facilities to connect to the transmission system.
+This PAO was subsequently renewed by the ERC for another six (6) months from May 15, 2017 or up to November 14, 2017.
+On March 7, 2017, Jobin completed the 25.19 MW Sta.
+Rita Solar Power Project and initiated the testing and commissioning phase the following day.
+The PAO for the 25.19 MW is in process with ERC.